hashicorp/terraform-provider-azurerm/website/docs/r/kubernetes_cluster.html.markdown

 * `managed_outbound_ip_count` - (Optional) Count of desired managed outbound IPs for the cluster load balancer.
 Must be between `1` and `100` inclusive.

-->**Note:** To configure dual-stack networking `ip_versions` should be set to `["IPv4", "IPv6"]`

-->**Note:** Dual-stack networking requires that the Preview Feature `Microsoft.ContainerService/AKS-EnableDualStack` is enabled and the Resource Provider is re-registered, see [the documentation](https://docs.microsoft.com/azure/aks/configure-kubenet-dual-stack?tabs=azure-cli%2Ckubectl#register-the-aks-enabledualstack-preview-feature) for more information.

 ---

 An `oms_agent` block supports the following: